-Young caregivers often face social isolation and guilt when having to care for a parent or grandparent with dementia.
-If you are a young caregiver going through this journey, please know that it is always ok to reach out for help.
+Young carers often face social isolation and guilt when having to care for a parent or grandparent with dementia.
+If you are a young carer going through this journey, please know that it is always ok to reach out for help.

-While the caregiving journey is one of huge impact for both spouse, children and grandchildren of an individual living with dementia, younger caregivers are usually faced with their own set of struggles.
+While the caregiving journey is one of huge impact on both spouse, children and grandchildren of an individual living with dementia, younger caregivers are usually faced with their own set of struggles.
 Children or grandchildren with a loved one living with (young-onset) dementia are often the invisible carers and not recognised by health care providers.
-Schools and corporate organisations are not aware of who in their student or employee population are caring for a parent with dementia at home.
+Schools and corporate organisations are unaware of who in their student or employee population is caring for a parent with dementia at home.

 Find your space of identification